bananaml/serverless-template/README.md

 We will reply and confirm when you're added.
 <br>

-From then onward, any pushes to the `main` branch trigger Banana to build and deploy your server, using the Dockerfile.
+From then onward, any pushes to the default repo branch (usually "main" or "master") trigger Banana to build and deploy your server, using the Dockerfile.
 Throughout the build we'll sprinkle in some secret sauce to make your server extra snappy 🔥

 It'll then be deployed on our Serverless GPU cluster and callable with any of our serverside SDKs: